atomix/atomix.github.io/user-manual/raft-internals.md

 ```

 At that point, if commands are replayed to the state machine, the state machine will see that the `delete` does not actually result in the absence of state since the state never existed to begin with.
 Each server in the cluster will periodically replay early entries that have been persisted on all servers to a clone of the state machine to allow it to clean tombstones that relate to invalid state.
 This is a clever way to clean tombstones from the log by essentially *never* cleaning tombstones that delete state, and instead only cleaning tombstones that are essentially irrelevant.

+## Protocol reference

+The following is complete documentation for each of Copycat's RPCs.
+In some cases, requests/responses have variables in addition to those described in the Raft literature.

+### Register request/response

+Register requests/responses are used by a client to register a new session with the cluster.

+#### RegisterRequest
+* `connection` - the `UUID` identifier of the client's connection.
+This is used by servers to identify the transport `Connection` on which to send [events](#server-events) published by server-side state machines

+#### RegisterResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `session` - the unique ID of the registered session.
+This is directly correlated with the `RegisterEntry` logged to the Raft replicated log
+* `members` - the full cluster membership.
+This allows clients to locate and connect to previously unknown servers after registering a session
+* `timeout` - the session timeout.
+This is the configured session timeout of the leader at the time the session was registered.

+### Keep alive request/response

+Keep alive requests/responses are used by clients to keep their sessions alive.

+#### KeepAliveRequest
+* `session` - the unique ID of the client's session
+* `command` - the highest [command](#commands) sequence number for which the client has received a response.
+This is used by the server to free completed commands from memory
+* `event` - the highest [event](#server-events) for which the client has received an in-sequence message.
+This is used by the server to free received events from memory

+#### KeepAliveResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `members` - the full cluster membership.
+This allows clients to locate and connect to previously unknown servers after registering a session

+### Command request/response

+Command requests/responses are used by clients to submit [commands](#commands) to the cluster.
+Command requests can be submitted in any order and as many times as is necessary to complete the command.
+Internal server state machines are idempotent and sequence commands internally.

+#### CommandRequest
+* `session` - the unique ID of the client's session
+* `sequence` - the sequential identifier of the command being submitted
+* `command` - the command to submit, commit, and apply to the state machine

+#### CommandResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `version` - the version of the state machine response.
+This is the *lastApplied* index of the state machine (the *index* of the applied command)
+* `result` - the command result

+### Query request/response

+Query requests/responses are used by clients to submit [queries](#queries) to the cluster.
+Query requests are submitted with state *version* numbers that servers use to enforce sequential consistency, ensuring the client does not see state go back in time.

+#### QueryRequest
+* `session` - the unique ID of the client's session
+* `version` - the highest *version* for which the client has received either a `CommandResponse` or `QueryResponse`
+* `query` - the query to submit and apply to the state machine

+#### QueryResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `version` - the version of the state machine response.
+This is the *lastApplied* index *when the query was applied to the state machine*
+* `result` - the query result

+### Publish request/response

+Publish requests/responses are used by servers to send state machine [events](#server-events) to clients via [sessions](#sessions).
+Events are guaranteed to be received exactly-once by the client in the order in which they were sent by the server.

+#### PublishRequest
+* `session` - the unique ID of the session for which the event is being sent
+* `sequence` - the event sequence number.
+This is used by the client to ensure events are received in the order in which they're sent
+* `message` - the event message

+#### PublishResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `sequence` - the highest in-order event sequence number for which the client has received an event.
+This allows the client to immediately notify the server of missing events so they can be resent

+### Poll request/response

+Poll requests/responses are sent by followers during the *pre-vote* stage of the election process.
+They're used not to elect new leaders, but to verify that a follower can become a leader before transitioning into the *candidate* state and starting a new election.

+#### PollRequest
+* `term` - the term for which the follower wants to start a new election
+* `candidate` - the unique server ID of the follower
+* `logIndex` - the follower's last log index
+* `logTerm` - the follower's last log entry term

+#### PollResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `term` - the term of the voting server
+* `accepted` - a boolean indicating whether the poll was accepted

+### Vote request/response

+Vote requests/responses are user by *candidates* during the election process to request votes from other servers.

+#### VoteRequest
+* `term` - the term for which the candidate is being elected
+* `candidate` - the unique server ID of the candidate
+* `logIndex` - the candidate's last log index
+* `logTerm` - the candidate's last log entry term

+#### VoteResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `term` - the term of the voting server
+* `voted` - a boolean indicating whether the receiving server voted for the candidate

+### Append request/response

+Append requests/responses are used to replicate and commit entries in the server.
+Copycat's append entries RPCs are slightly modified to support tracking the highest index replicated on all servers for [cleaning tombstones from the log](#log-compaction).

+#### AppendRequest
+* `term` - the leader's term
+* `leader` - the leader's unique server ID
+* `logIndex` - the index prior to the entries being sent
+* `logTerm` - the term of the entry prior to the entries being sent
+* `entries` - the entries to replicate
+* `commitIndex` - the leader's commit index.
+This is representative of the highest index replicated on a majority of servers as viewed by the leader
+* `globalIndex` - the global commit index.
+This is representative of the highest index replicated on *all* servers as viewed by the leader

+#### AppendResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `term` - the term of the responding server
+* `succeeded` - a boolean indicating whether the append was successful
+* `logIndex` - the last index in the responding server's log.
+When `succeeded` is `false`, this can be used by the leader to reset the *nextIndex* to send to the follower to `logIndex + 1`

+### Join request/response

+Join requests are sent by joining servers to join an existing cluster.

+#### JoinRequest
+* `member` - the `Member` object for the server joining the cluster

+#### JoinResponse
+* `status` - the status of the response, either `OK` or `ERROR`
+* `index` - the index of the resulting `ConfigurationEntry` logged and replicated by the leader
+* `active` - the set of active, voting `Members` in the cluster
+* `passive` - the set of passive, non-voting `Members` in the cluster, normally including the joining member

+### Leave request/response

+Leave requests/responses are sent by servers to leave an existing cluster.

+#### LeaveRequest
+* `member` - the `Member` object for the server leaving the cluster

+#### LeaveResponse
+* `status` - the status of the response, either `OK` or `ERROR`

 *See chapter 5 of Diego Ongaro's [Raft dissertation](https://ramcloud.stanford.edu/~ongaro/thesis.pdf) for more on log compaction*